gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 ```

 ### -Path
-Specifies a local, network path, or Sharepoint url to the files for which you want to get the label and protection information.
+Specifies a local path, network path, or SharePoint URL to the files for which you want to get the label and protection information.
 Wildcards are not supported.

-Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder, 'http://sharepoint.contoso.com/Shared Documents/Folder', http://sharepoint.contoso.com/Shared%20Documents/Folder/FileName.
+Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder, http://sharepoint.contoso.com/Shared%20Documents/Folder.
+Paths can include spaces when you enclose the path value with quotes.

-Wildcards are not supported.

 ```yaml
 Type: String[]